danesinoo/some-little-programms/README.md

 # some-little-programms
-bib.py generate a .bib file from a .txt file.
+bib.py generates a .bib file from a .txt file.
 It's useful to make a reference file for LaTex: if you already have a bibiography manual written (\bibitem{}{} like) it's enough to copy it in a text file, then this programm will convert it to .bib.
 I needed to convert only @book and